 Rose Pruning Step 2:

+Remove all dead, damaged and spindly branches at their bases.
 Make a clean cut at a slight angle, ensuring that the thicker blade of the secateurs or lopper is pointed away from you to prevent bruising of the stem.

 Rose Pruning Step 3: